ircv3/ircv3-specifications/extensions/standard-replies.md

     Client: REHASH
     Server: WARN REHASH CERTS_EXPIRED :Certificate [blahblah.irc.example.com] has expired

 In this example, the command is `REHASH`, with no arguments.
-The code is `CERTS_EXPIRED`, and the description tells the user that the certificates have expired, but the rehash still completed successfully.
+The code is `CERTS_EXPIRED`, and the description tells the user that the certificates have expired, but that this error was not a fatal error (the rehash still continued to process).
+If the command given by the user is using standard replies, this `WARN` message would likely be followed-up by either an `OK` or a `FAIL` message depending on whether the command could complete processing.

+### Rehash Success

+    Client: REHASH
+    Server OK REHASH SUCCESS :Server configuration successfully reloaded

+In this example, the command is `REHASH`, with no arguments.
+The code is `SUCCESS`, and the description tells the user that the command completed successfully.
+The final `OK` message could also be proceeded by `WARN` messages, here.

 ### Note on connecting to the network